What Are Florida Premises Liability Laws?

 Florida premises liability laws require business and property owners to ensure the premises or property they manage is safe for others.
 Property or business owners can be held financially accountable for resulting losses if someone sustains injuries on their property due to a condition that the owner knew or should have known about.
 The statute of limitations for pursuing such a case in Clearwater, Florida, is two years from when the accident occurred.

 Common premises liability claims in Florida include slip and fall accidents, inadequate security, and dog bites.
 The burden of proof in a premises liability case lies on the plaintiff.
-You must demonstrate the existence of the duty of care, the breach of duty, a foreseeable hazard, injury, and financial loss to recover compensation.
+You must demonstrate the existence of the duty of care, the breach of duty, a foreseeable hazard, injury, and a compensable loss to recover compensation.

-What Is Premises Liability?
+What Is Premises Liability in Florida?

 Premises liability is the legal responsibility occupiers or landowners have for torts happening on their property or land.
 It may cover injuries that someone sustained due to hazardous conditions like wet floors, uneven pavement, open excavations, uncleared snow, and inadequate security.
 The following conditions must exist for your premises liability claim to be valid: